kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 >
 > This repository focuses on the modeling, simulation, and control of an inverted pendulum as a robotics control problem.
 >
-> The objective is not to design a manufacturable mechanical product, but to develop a complete robotics engineering workflow—from dynamic modeling and controller design to software implementation and closed-loop simulation using ROS2.
+> The objective is not to design a manufacturable mechanical product, but to develop a complete robotics engineering workflow—from dynamic modeling and controller design to software implementation and closed-loop simulation using ROS 2.
+>
+> ROS 2, URDF/Xacro, RViz, and Gazebo are each extensive subjects that require separate, dedicated training.
+Therefore, this repository does not attempt to explain these technologies in full detail.
+Instead, it focuses on how they are applied and integrated to implement, visualize, simulate, and control the inverted-pendulum system.

 ---